Realtime Hub Pattern

 Room Settings

 Every hub requires a room DataObject -- an existing DataObject in the same service that represents the "room" entity.
 Users join rooms by referencing the DataObject record ID.
+The room settings define the authorization pipeline that decides who can join a room and what role they receive.

 {